alaixgg/alaixgg/README.md

 I´m **Andres Alaix/alaixgg** and it is a ✨ _special_ ✨ repository because its my  `README.md`

-🎓 Currently, I am in the seventh semester of Systems of Engineering at Universidad de Bogota Jorge Tadeo Lozano. 🤓☝️
+🎓 Currently, I am in the eighth semester of Systems of Engineering at Universidad de Bogota Jorge Tadeo Lozano.
+I am the student representative on the board of directors for the 2025-2026 period.🤓☝️

 👨‍💻</> As a university student, I have acquired skills in various programming languages such as C++, Java, C, SQL, Python, as well as developing expertise in object-oriented programming, data structures, and the implementation of design patterns. </>